 What is a Car Odometer Reading?

 A vehicle odometer reading is a physical reading or photo taken of your vehicle’s odometer.
 With an annual or bi-annual odometer reading, car insurance companies will have an accurate picture of your annual mileage.

-The precise data that is tracked can vary by the insurance company.
+The precise data tracked can vary by the insurance company.
 When in doubt, check with your car insurance company.
-In general, an insurance company will track mileage driven, average speed, traffic conditions, sudden braking, phone use while driving, night driving, and accidents.
+In general, an insurance company will track mileage driven, average speed, traffic conditions, sudden braking, phone use while driving, night driving and accidents.

 These factors contribute to your policy premium in some cases.
 In fact, they can even cause your premium to increase or decrease, depending on your situation.

 Insurance companies have used modern technology to reward safe drivers and further refine their models.
 Insurance is based on projections and probability, like your age, your gender, the model of your car, your past driving history and previous insurance records.
 These are all factors considered by insurance companies.

 Now, instead of only using probabilities, they can collect real-time data from customers for more sophisticated data analysis and accident probability analysis.
 Even if it seems invasive, if you drive safely it can mean lower premiums and long-term savings.

 If insurers don’t use a mileage-tracking device, they can collect mileage through your personal reporting and databases.
 Generally speaking, insurers will ask you for an estimate of your total mileage, but they might also take an annual odometer reading for verification purposes as well.